DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 1. deploy it to any org and environment.
 2. create an environment-scoped KVM called "settings"
+3. use Google Cloud Console to create a service account, download a key in .json format, and grant the account "Object owner" access to the GCS bucket.

 Then invoke it like this: